steffendx/GoNorth/README.md

 Each quest will show the connections to Maps, Wiki pages and other objects to provide a view on the big picture while planning the quest.
 More details can be found [in the wiki](https://github.com/steffendx/GoNorth/wiki/Aika).

-### Npc and Item Planning (Kortisto and Styr)
+### Npc, Item and Skill Planning (Kortisto, Styr and Evne)
-The web application provides functionality for planning Npcs and Items with flexible values.
-You can create templates and then create new Npcs or Items based on these templates:
+The web application provides functionality for planning Npcs, Items and Skills with flexible values.
+You can create templates and then create new Npcs, Items and Skills based on these templates:

 ![Npc planning](https://github.com/steffendx/GoNorth/blob/master/TeaserImages/Kortisto.PNG?raw=true)

 Each object will display the different maps in which the Npc or Item is marked, the Wiki Pages in which its mentioned and all other connections.
 This way the user has a good overview what he or she has to consider when building the character or item.
-More details can be found in the wiki for [npcs](https://github.com/steffendx/GoNorth/wiki/Kortisto) and [items](https://github.com/steffendx/GoNorth/wiki/Styr).
+More details can be found in the wiki for [npcs](https://github.com/steffendx/GoNorth/wiki/Kortisto), [items](https://github.com/steffendx/GoNorth/wiki/Styr) and [skills](https://github.com/steffendx/GoNorth/wiki/Evne).

 ### Dialog Planning (Tale)
 Using the dialog planning module a user can create the branching dialogs for the different game characters as a node system: